Making Home Made Corned Beef From Scratch

 About the pickling spices.
 You can buy them premixed or click here for a recipe for pickling spices that you can make yourself.

 3) Take the meat and remove as much fat as possible from the exterior unless you plan to use some of it for pastrami.
-Then leave a 1/8" layer on one side.
+In that case, leave a 1/8" layer on one side.
 Because corned beef is cooked in simmering water, the fat just gets gummy and unappetizing.
 But if you plan to then make pastrami from it, you will be smoking the meat and in that case the fat gets succulent and lubricates the sandwich.
 I like to buy a full packer brisket and separate the point from the flat, and cut the flat in half when making corned beef or pastrami.
 That gives me 3 manageable hunks of 2 to 4 pounds each.
 If you leave the point attached to the flat beneath, it will be very thick and take longer to cure, and there's an ugly hunk of fat between them.